 - Assist families in identifying their strengths and needs through administration of the Child and Adolescent Needs and Strengths (CANS) assessment tool;

 - Decrease recidivism of emergency room and preventable hospital utilization; and

 - Decrease symptoms and behaviors, family stress, and functional impairment from the time of admission through discharge as identified using the Child and Adult Integrated Reporting System (CAIRS).

-Trustworthiness: The youth and family’s ability to trust, feel and experience safety with staff and program based on clear, positive and consistent guidelines, interactions and practices;
+Trustworthiness: The youth and family’s ability to trust, feel, and experience safety with staff and the program based on clear, positive, and consistent guidelines, interactions and practices;

 Choice: The youth and families are offered choices in key decisions;

 Collaboration: Working together through planning and discussion, the youth, families, and staff members make daily treatment decisions; and

 Empowerment: Allowing youth, families, and staff members the ability to generate and participate in ideas, processes, and experiences accenting their strengths and priorities.

 Project Manager: Oversight of daily operations;

 Care Coordinators: Family engagement and service coordination;